-Explore the Art San Diego Spotlight Artists archive.
-View amazing artists with outstanding talent from past show ASD shows!
+Explore the Art San Diego Spotlight archive.
+View amazing exhibitors with outstanding talent from past ASD shows!

 ARTE Cuba is a stand-alone event hosted by Redwood Media Group in San Diego and Miami as part of the Art San Diego and SPECTRUM Miami Contemporary Art Shows.
 ARTE Cuba will present a carefully curated collection of Cuban modern, contemporary, and cutting-edge art represented by galleries, art dealers, and the artists themselves.

 Director Stacy Conde, an established gallerist specializing in Cuban art, joins with Redwood Media Group to curate ARTE Cuba.
 An author, designer, and Miami native, Stacy’s exposure to and love of art spans decades, with her focus on Cuban art beginning nearly 20 years ago.
 She is excited to bring Cuban art and artists into the spotlight during this exciting time of change in the relationship between the U.S. and Cuba.